smackers/smack/docs/projects.md

 (e.g., C++, Objective-C, Swift, Fortran) supported by LLVM and try to extend SMACK to support it.
 For example, if you are an iPhone developer, you might have some expertise in Objective-C and/or Swift.
-And you could even base the project around verifying your own iPhone app.s code.
+And you could even base the project around verifying your own iPhone app's code.

 3. Try to use and extend SMACK to verify some of the example from the annual [Verified Software Competition (VSCOMP)](http://vscomp.org/).